Chapter 2: Safety and Traffic, Section 2: Traffic

 - To protect the highway from damage during storms.

-Closures may also be necessary for major earthquakes or other natural disasters.
+Closures may also be necessary after major earthquakes or other natural disasters.

-Closures are reported and managed using the web-based Lane Closure System (LCS) Mobile.
+Closures are reported and managed using the web-based Lane Closure System (LCS) Mobile application.
 Refer to Section 4-1202C (1a), “Lane Closure System,” of this manual.

 Traffic control systems conform to the Standard Plans, unless the contract specifies otherwise.